Accio/MCBDD/index.md

 * [Slides of Module IV](assets/2024/MCBDD-2024-ModuleIV.pdf)
-* Offline activities of Module IV: Listen to the talk [Lab in a Loop: AI to Transform Drug Discovery and Development](https://www.nvidia.com/en-us/on-demand/session/gtc24-s62281/?playlistId=playList-63333c3f-f2a9-4906-8ad4-bf240bf57aa2) by Aviv Regev, Head of Genentech Research and Early Development, Genentech (part of the Roche Group).
+* Offline activities of Module IV: Watch the recorded talk [Lab in a Loop: AI to Transform Drug Discovery and Development](https://www.nvidia.com/en-us/on-demand/session/gtc24-s62281/?playlistId=playList-63333c3f-f2a9-4906-8ad4-bf240bf57aa2) by Aviv Regev, Head of Genentech Research and Early Development, Genentech (part of the Roche Group).
+There is no need to submit anything.

 <a name="modulev"></a>